Calcium channel blocker toxicity: Detoxification

 Activated charcoal is recommended if it can be given within an hour or two of taking the calcium channel blockers.
 In those who have taken an extended release formulation of a CCB but are otherwise doing fine, whole bowel irrigation with polyethylene glycol may be useful.
 Causing vomiting by the use of medications such as ipecac is not recommended.

 Insulin

 High doses of intravenous insulin with glucose may be useful and are a first line treatment in overdoses.
 As this treatment may cause a drop in blood sugar and blood potassium levels, these should be monitored closely.

 Other

-Intravenous calcium gluconate or calcium chloride is considered a specific antidotes.
+Intravenous calcium gluconate or calcium chloride is considered a specific antidote.
 Slow heart rate can be treated with atropine and sympathomimetics.
 Low blood pressure is treated with vasopressors such as adrenaline.

 There is tentative clinical evidence and good theoretical evidence of the benefit of lipid emulsion in severe overdoses of CCBs.
 Methylene blue may also be used for those with low blood pressure that does not respond to other treatments.